Upper School Course of Study

 THEATRICAL PRODUCTIONS

 There are three performance opportunities for students interested in theater.
-Auditions for the fall play take place in September with performances in the BWL auditorium occurring in Mid-November.
+Auditions for the fall play take place in September with performances in the BWL auditorium occurring in mid-November.
 In early December, students can audition for the combined Upper and Middle School musical which takes place in March at an off-Broadway theater.
 Students who are interested in being involved in these productions, but may not be interested in performing, can sign up to be a part of our technical crew.
-Lastly, high school students are invited to be a part of our devised show in the Spring.
+Lastly, high school students are invited to be a part of our devised show in the spring.
 The devised show is a student-run production where students can choose to write, direct, and/or act.
-The entire process is under the guidance of a member from the Theater Department faculty.
+The entire process is under the guidance of a member of the Theater Department faculty.

 Physical Education

-Physical Education, as outlined by the New York State Department of Education, is one of the six 'core' requirements for graduation.
+Physical Education, as outlined by the New York State Department of Education, is one of the six core requirements for graduation.
 The Physical Education Department takes this responsibility seriously and strives to help each student successfully complete varied Physical Education activities.
 Our philosophy is one of allowing students to participate actively in class and on teams, so as to fully realize their potential both as students and as athletes.
 All students are encouraged to reach their highest levels of achievement.

 The development of basic fitness concepts for both immediate needs and the future demands encountered throughout life are emphasized.
 Students participate in a variety of activities that will help to satisfy their need for leisure-time activities with a life-long enjoyment and appreciation of the value of physical activities.
-Students are given the opportunity to practice and learn a variety of fundamental motor skills through individual and group activities such as fitness and conditioning, badminton, cricket, basketball, touch football, softball, volleyball, soccer, and team handball.
-Students in ninth through twelfth grades who are on varsity teams are exempted from Physical Education during their sport season to enable them to study during the school day.
+We give students the opportunity to practice and learn a variety of fundamental motor skills through individual and group activities such as fitness and conditioning, badminton, cricket, basketball, touch football, softball, volleyball, soccer, and team handball.

 Health

-Girls' Varsity Volleyball Team | Boys' and Girls' Varsity Basketball Teams | Boys' and Girls' Varsity Track and Field Teams |
+Boys’ and Girls’ Varsity Track and Field Teams

-Coed Varsity Swim Team | Boys' Varsity Baseball Team |
+Boys’ Varsity Baseball Team

 College Counseling